 Clause 31.1 confirms that a programme can either be bound into the contract or a first programme issued for acceptance after contract award within the time scales indicated within contract date part 1.
 If a programme is incorporated into the contract then this in effect becomes the first accepted programme.

-This first programme is very important when you also consider clause 50.3, which allows the Project Manager to withhold 25% of the Price for Work Done to Date (the interim contractor valuations) if an accepted programme is not in place in place or one has not been issued showing the information this contract requires.
+This first programme is very important when you also consider clause NEC4 clause 50.5 (clause 50.3 under NEC3), which allows the Project Manager to withhold 25% of the Price for Work Done to Date (the interim contractor valuations) if an accepted programme is not in place in place or one has not been issued showing the information this contract requires.
 This is the only place in the whole of the contract that allows the Project Manager to withhold money from the Contractor, and demonstrates the importance it puts on the programme process.
 This is however only applicable to the first programme, and once the first one is accepted then this clause no longer applies.
 It assumes that the Contractor will maintain this level of detail and content from there on in.
-The Project Manager does have recourse however in other ways, in as much as if ever a subsequent programme is not compliant to 31.2 below then they would not accept that programme.
+The Project Manager does have recourse however in other ways, in as much as if ever a subsequent programme is not compliant to 31.2 below then they would not accept that programme, and if they have rejected the latest programme they can make their own assessment of a compensation event (clause 64.1).